At a Glance

 ✨Client-Centric Approach

 Highlight your ability to work in a client-focused environment.
-Prepare examples of how you've successfully managed client relationships or addressed customer needs in past positions, showcasing your communication and interpersonal skills.
+Prepare examples of how you've successfully managed client relationships or addressed customer needs in past positions, showcasing your communication skills and problem-solving abilities.

 ✨Show Enthusiasm for Growth

 Express your eagerness to grow and develop within the company.
-Discuss any relevant training or professional development you've pursued, and convey your excitement about the opportunities for advancement in this role.
+Discuss any relevant training or certifications you have pursued and how you plan to continue your professional development in the field of engineering.